meteor/meteor/README.md

 #### Databases

-The default database already included in Meteor is the [MongoDB](https://github.com/mongodb/mongo) database, but there are alternatives:
+The default database for Meteor is the [MongoDB](https://github.com/mongodb/mongo) database, but there are alternatives:

 - [PostgreSQL](https://github.com/Richie765/meteor-pg)
 - [Reactive PostgreSQL](https://github.com/numtel/meteor-pg)